 Avoiding animals is not always possible nor the choice many people make.
 When you can’t completely avoid pets or animals, there are medicines and steps you can take to control your symptoms.

-Allergy treatment (medicines): There are over-the-counter or prescription medicine options for animal allergies.
-Options include antihistamines and corticosteroids.
+Over-the-counter or prescription medicine options for animal allergies include antihistamines and corticosteroids.

 Allergy Medicine Guide for Pet Allergy